 Even going out of your way to ensure your children get enough sleep is sometimes not enough.
 Some children suffer from issues such as difficulty falling asleep, resisting sleep, and snoring, all of which impact on the quality of sleep and the child’s daytime mood.
 Such issues with sleep are often caused by underlying health issues that your doctor can diagnose and treat.
 Take your kid to see the family doctor if you notice consistent crankiness or tiredness.

 Establish a routine

 Regardless of routine, you can’t overlook sleep environment in ensuring good sleep.
 The most important thing is that the mattresses your children sleep on should be comfortable.
-A high-quality mattress is often the difference between restless uneasy sleep and undisturbed healthy sleep that allows your children to benefit optimally from their sleep time.
+A high-quality mattress is often the difference between restless uneasy night and undisturbed healthy sleep that allows your children to benefit optimally from their sleep time.

 Consider an investment in a natural mattress.
 A natural mattress uses the softest quality fillings and all natural materials.

 Another way to improve your children’s sleep environment is ensuring their bedrooms remain dark.
 Sources of light entering a room can make it difficult to fall asleep.
 Additionally, don’t allow your children to use electronic devices such as phones, tablets, or handheld games consoles in their bedrooms.

 Allow Personal Objects

 While you should forbid electronic devices in your kids’ bedrooms, it’s a good idea to allow personal objects, including teddy bears, blankets, or dolls.
 Such devices can provide a sense of security for your kids and reassure them before falling asleep.
 This is especially relevant for younger children who might feel a strong sense of separation when they need to sleep.